Home » Why Do Parrots Regurgitate Their Food?

 • Self-harm, like feather-destructive behavior.

-• Social dysfunction because it has an unhealthy attachment.
+• Social dysfunction due to an unhealthy attachment.

 If you immediately rebuff the parrot’s love, it’ll feel rejected.
-Since parrots are intelligent animals with complex social bonds, this can damage their trust, harming your shared bond.
+Since parrots are intelligent animals with complex social needs, this can reduce their trust in you.

-If the parrot has become attracted to you and regurgitates as an act of courtship, you must learn how this happened.
+If the parrot has become attracted to you and regurgitates as an act of courtship, you must determine how and why this happened.
 Here’s how to resolve the problem:

 Socialization

 The parrot may lack enrichment, not interact with anyone, and feel isolated.
-Depending on the type of parrot, it may need a same-species friend or mate.
+Consequently, your parrot may need a same-species friend or to spend more time engaging with you.

 Careful Handling

-The way we play with parrots influences how they perceive us.
+How we play with parrots influences whether they perceive us as friends/carers or mates.

-If the parrot is hormonal, lonely, or overly attached to you, only rub the top of the parrot’s head.
+If the parrot is hormonal, lonely, or overly attached to you, only pet the top of the parrot’s head.
 Caressing the torso, back, and wings will be interpreted as a willingness to mate.

 Ignore Advances

-It’ll continue if the parrot thinks you’ve accepted its mating advances.
-When a parrot regurgitates on you, ignore it, clean up the mess, and put it back in its cage.
+The parrot’s advances will continue if it thinks you’ve accepted it as a mate.
+If your parrot regurgitates on you, ignore it, clean up the mess, and put it back in its cage.
+Don’t react positively or negatively.

 Remove Triggers

-Be aware of certain triggers, like a specific phrase or game, that cause regurgitation.
+Be aware of triggers, like a particular word or game, that result in regurgitation.

 Baby Parrots Regurgitating

-If a newly hatched parrot chick is regurgitating, it’s ejecting bad or excessive food.
+If a newly hatched parrot chick is regurgitating, it’s ejecting rancid or excessive food.

-Hand-fed baby parrots regurgitate when weaning for these reasons:
+Hand-fed baby parrots regurgitate when weaning due to:

 • Overfeeding.